wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 simulation management.
 Web frameworks that support cloud storage, sharing and versioning of simulation metadata should be commonplace.
-I can say with some conviction that scientists have sleepwalked through the last 10 years of web technology.
-It is high time to take a step back from research and concentrate on building the tools and web infrastructure needed to improve the scientific process, especially in the realm of scientific computing.
+I can say with some conviction that scientists have sleepwalked through the last 10 years of web technology development.
+It is high time that we step away from the research and concentrate on building the tools and web infrastructure needed to improve the scientific process, especially in the realm of scientific computing.

 ## Workflow, Version Control and Event Control